Sign in to Apple Music with your Apple ID and turn on iCloud Music Library

-Voice Memos stored on your iOS device or in your iTunes Library on your Mac or PC don't upload to your Apple Music library.
+Voice Memos stored on your iOS device or in your iTunes Library on your Mac or PC don't upload to iCloud Music Library.

 If you're missing or can't play music

-- Make sure that you're signed in with the Apple ID and password that you use with your Apple Music membership and to make purchases from the iTunes Store.
+- Make sure that you're signed in with the Apple ID and password that you use with Apple Music and to make purchases from the iTunes Store.

-- Check to see if your Apple Music membership is active.
+- Check to see if your Apple Music subscription is active.

 - Check to see if the purchases are hidden, then unhide them.

 - Learn what it means if songs appear in gray text.